jobial-io/scase/README.md

   framework"
 * Additional Java-friendly client API to allow easy interop with Java and other JVM languages
 * Test support
-* Well defined error handling semantics
+* Well defined error handling
 * Purely functional, from top to bottom, but without the need to understand or directly depend on any of the complicated FP constructs